Mayra Verónica: Cover girl

-FHM, the top men's magazine of the time, contacted Veronica's publicist to ask for a feature spread on their magazine.
-Veronica agreed and after mail requesting her return, she went on to appear on the cover of the FHM exclusive collection book, which included top sex symbols of the decade such as Pamela Anderson, Eva Longoria, and Carmen Electra.
+FHM, the top men's magazine of the time, contacted Verónica's publicist to ask for a feature spread on their magazine.
+Verónica agreed and after mail requesting her return, she went on to appear on the cover of the FHM exclusive collection book, which included top sex symbols of the decade such as Pamela Anderson, Eva Longoria and Carmen Electra.
 From 2004 to 2010, Mayra Verónica made FHMs "Sexiest Women in the World" list six years in a row.
-She was featured on other covers for FHM, Billboard Magazine, Maxim, Edge, GQ, Cosmo, Shape, and over 100 other national and international covers.
+She was featured on other covers for FHM, Billboard magazine, Maxim, Edge, GQ, Cosmo, Shape, and over 100 other national and international covers.
 Her popularity on such covers made her website one of the top traffic websites, with more than 4 million hits biweekly.
 With her popularity came emails from soldiers stationed in Iraq asking for her posters and, by now, famous calendars.
-Veronica's management sent a care package of approximately 5000 posters.
+Verónica's management sent a care package of approximately 5,000 posters.
 Shortly thereafter, the military named her the favorite pin-up girl for the US Marines and the USO asked her to tour with the troops.

 USO tours

-The USO tour became a special Thanksgiving tour with Vice Chairman of the Joint Chiefs of Staff General James Cartwright, actor Wilmer Valderrama, and comedian Russell Peters, traveling to six countries in six days: Iraq, Afghanistan, Germany, Turkey, Africa, and Greenland.
+The USO tour became a special Thanksgiving tour with Vice Chairman of the Joint Chiefs of Staff General James Cartwright, actor Wilmer Valderrama and comedian Russell Peters, traveling to six countries in six days: Iraq, Afghanistan, Germany, Turkey, Africa and Greenland.
 The troops' response was overwhelming and although Verónica had previously decided not to do any more calendars, she changed her mind and appeared on one in 2008, dedicating proceeds to the Wounded Warrior Project.

 Upon her return from the tour, she was described as a "modern-day Betty Grable".
 Verónica continued touring with the USO and became an official spokesperson, appearing with then-President George W. Bush and Gary Sinise on a panel for C-SPAN about the organization.

 On July 2, 2009, the New York Stock Exchange asked her to ring the NASDAQ bell for the Fourth of July week.
-Verónica decided to bring awareness to two of the organizations for which she's an advocate and spokesperson, The USO and UNICEF, and brought them to the bell-ringing ceremony.
+Verónica decided to bring awareness to two of the organizations for which she's an advocate and spokesperson, the USO and UNICEF, and brought them to the bell-ringing ceremony.

 Verónica continued her work with the troops by visiting the wounded at Camp Lejeune.